Vitruvius was a Roman architect active in the first century BCE.

 Works

-- books III and IV discuss temples and other religious architecture;
+- Books III and IV discuss temples and other religious architecture;

-- books VI and VII are about the private sphere, with VII specifically on wall painting;
+- Books VI and VII are about the private sphere, with VII specifically on wall painting;

-- book VIII is on water types and aqueducts;
+- Book VIII is on water types and aqueducts;

 Unfortunately, all the diagrams that accompanied the De Architectura have been lost in the manuscript process.